 Berlin’s numerous Christmas markets are as different as the city itself.
-There are many types of markets such as the Christmas version of the Green Market veggie lovers is a lifestyle event.
-While markets like the celebrated Gendarmentmarkt merit a noteworthy notice, a most loved among local people is the Lucia Christmas Market that is displayed at the Kulturbrauerei in the eastern region of Prenzlauer Berg.
+There are many types of markets, such as the Christmas version of the Green Market veggie lovers is a lifestyle event.
+While markets like the celebrated Gendarmentmarkt merit noteworthy notice, a most loved among local people is the Lucia Christmas Market, which is displayed at the Kulturbrauerei in the eastern region of Prenzlauer Berg.

 With about 70 Christmas markets dabbed all through the city between the end of November and New Year’s Eve, it’s no big surprise Berlin has an exceptional sparkle around Christmas.

-Generally viewed as the capital of Christmas markets, the city brags an amazing assortment fair, where craftsmen, gem dealers, and artists bait guests into a great air.
+Generally viewed as the capital of Christmas markets, the city brags an amazing assortment fair, where craftsmen, gem dealers, and artists bait guests into the great air.

 The assorted blend of sellers, the handcrafted Yuletide adornments, the climatic lights, and the numerous scents that spring out from the stalls invest the German capital with huge amounts of merry cheer all through December, changing it into a winter wonderland.